Water Board Defies Legislative Policy In Important Water Study

-- In phase 1, review literature and records reviews of previous perennial yield on the local basin 222 for $45,000, and,
+1. In phase 1, review literature and records reviews of previous perennial yield on the local basin 222 for $45,000, and

-- In phase 2, find a methodology to calculate a perennial yield and do other things on basin 222 at a future unidentified cost.
+2. In phase 2, find a methodology to calculate a perennial yield and do other things on basin 222 at an unidentified future cost.

 A literature review should be the responsibility of the Water District hydrologist, Aaron Bunker.
 Any sophomore college student can do a literature review.
 Indeed, at the meeting, the Board received a detailed source list of 42 studies on their Basin from 1969 to date that Bunker could review and republish as his own.
 And at no cost to the ratepayers.